Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

 - Do not to travel to areas within 20 kilometres of the Venezuelan or Ecuadorian border (except the Pan American highway), or to the port cities of Buenaventura and Tumaco, due to the high threat of terrorist attack and high levels of violent crime.
 See Safety and security

-- Avoid all demonstrations, protests, political rallies and large public gatherings – they could turn violent with little or no warning.
+- Avoid demonstrations, protests, political rallies and large public gatherings – they could turn violent with little or no warning.
+Monitor local media and follow authorities' advice.
 See Safety and security

 - Minimise road travel through rural areas.
 Avoid trouble spots by flying where possible.
 If you plan to visit the Caño Cristales river, fly to the gateway township of La Macarena.
 See Local travel

-- Pay close attention to your personal security at all times.
-Monitor the media for information about possible new safety or security risks.
+- Pay close attention to your personal security.
+Be alert to possible new safety or security risks.
 See Safety and security

 - A temporary ceasefire agreement between the Government of Colombia and the National Liberation Army (ELN) ended on 9 January 2018.
 The ELN has resumed attacks against government and economic targets in Colombia.
 Avoid government buildings and military sites.
 See Safety and security

-- The Venezuelan Government has closed its border with Colombia.
+- The Venezuelan Government has reopened its land borders with Colombia.
 Do not travel to Venezuela.
 See Safety and security

 Entry and exit